Shelby O’Connor: Associate Professor

 Favorite ice cream: Banana ice cream with chocolate and peanut butter

-Nadean Kannal: Carroll University undergraduate student
+Nadean Kannal: Carroll University undergraduate student (comes back on occasion!)

 Nadean comes to us from Oregon, Wisconsin.
 She was part of the Youth Apprenticeship Program run by the State of Wisconsin when she was in high school.
 We were fortunate that she came back this past summer to work, and we hope she does again!
 Note – she was also a famous discoverer of MR-1 alleles.
 Her favorite thing to do in the lab is perform gel extractions and analyze sequence data.
 Outside of the lab, Nadean likes to try out various restaurants in Madison with friends, paint/draw, and cheer on the Badgers and the Packers!